-It’s worth noting that aside from fat burning potential, the positive benefits listed above also make this product useful within a performance enhancing capacity as opposed to simply being resigned for fat loss purposes.
-It’s fairly rare to encounter it within this framework, but athletes have been known to use it as a means of boosting their endurance prior to taking part on key events.
+It’s worth noting that aside from fat burning potential, the positive benefits listed above also make this product useful within a performance-enhancing capacity as opposed to simply being resigned for fat loss purposes.
+It’s fairly rare to encounter it within this framework, but athletes have been known to use it as a means of boosting their endurance prior to taking part of key events.

 It could also be used as a means of “making weight” if you were competing in a weight classed sport of any kind.
 Aside from athletic integration, it’s also worth noting that T3 and T4 are two of the only supplements used for bodybuilding that are also used by the general populous for weight loss.